 As you review the admission and pre-requisite criteria you will notice that many of the requirements for the first two years of this program are similar to the pre-requisites for entry into the School of Nursing.
-Therefore, considering this degree is a nearly seamless transition from pre-nursing into the Allied Health Sciences program.
+Therefore, considering this degree is a nearly seamless transition from pre-nursing into the Health Information Management program.

 This program requires pre-professional hours which include the general education hours required by Coppin State University.
 After reviewing this cutting edge and technologically advanced program, we invite you to contact the College of Health Professions if you have questions.

-The HIM course is available from our Hagerstown Campus.
+The Bachelors in HIM is also available from our Hagerstown Campus.